Has your doctor advised you that you need to lower your Cholesterol?

 Conventional drugs and Liver function

 The most common are Statins which lower LDL levels by inhibiting enzyme activity leading to decreases in Liver Cholesterol content resulting in an up-regulation of hepatic LDL receptors, which increases the clearance of LDL Cholesterol.
 The major side effects are muscle complications and an increased risk of diabetes.
 The different statins have varying drug interactions.
-(11)
+(11) ‘Statins’ lower LDL levels by inhibiting Liver enzyme activity, leading to decreases in Liver-made Cholesterol.
+These drugs block your Liver cells (hepatocytes pictured) and their ability to make Cholesterol so the liver can’t send it out to where it’s actually needed.

 Bile acid sequestrants lower LDL Cholesterol by 10-30% by decreasing the absorption of bile acids in the intestine which decreases the bile acid pool consequently stimulating the synthesis of bile acids from Cholesterol leading to a decrease in Liver Cholesterol content and an up-regulation of Liver LDL receptors.
 Bile acid sequestrants can be difficult to use as they decrease the absorption of multiple drugs, increase triglyceride levels, and cause constipation and other GI side effects.
 (11)